 Congestion Management Update

 The Transportation Authority has released the latest data on congestion in San Francisco.
-As San Francisco’s Congestion Management Agency, we monitor traffic congestion on San Francisco streets and issue a report on the latest data every two years.
+As San Francisco’s Congestion Management Agency, we monitor transit performance and traffic congestion on San Francisco streets and issue a report on the latest data every two years.

 Explore traffic congestion in our interactive map: